taylorleese/scalaz7-upgrade-notes/README.md

 * Dependencies are split up

 ## Package Structure
-* Generic (note: still valid for some items but it's better to restrict imports to those that you need to prevent conflicts with other libraries)
+* Generic (note: still valid but it's better to restrict imports to those that you need to prevent conflicts with other libraries)

 ```scala
 import scalaz._